-PASADENA, Calif.—As of Thursday, March 3, LA County and Pasadena have moved into the low COVID-19 community level, according to the Centers for Disease Control and Prevention (CDC) community level designation.
-Therefore, Pasadena Public Health Department (PPHD) is issuing updated health officer orders that will go into effect on Friday, March 4.
+(PASADENA, CA.) – As of March 3, 2022, LA County and Pasadena have moved into the Low COVID-19 Community Level, according to the Centers for Disease Control and Prevention (CDC) Community Level designation.
+Therefore, the Pasadena Public Health Department (PPHD) is issuing updated Health Officer Orders that will go into effect on Friday, March 4.

-Masks are required by the state health officer order indoors at schools and childcare facilities until March 11, after which masks will be strongly recommended for students, children, teachers and staff, regardless of vaccination status.
+Masks are required by the State Health Officer order indoors at schools and childcare facilities until March 11 when masks will be strongly recommended for students, children, teachers, and staff regardless of vaccination status.
 Schools may choose to continue to require masking on campus, on buses and transportation, and during school activities utilizing considerations such as their campus vaccination rates, quality of indoor ventilation, staff and family preferences, risk profile of their community, testing resources mobilized, and degree of implementation of other appropriate safety protections for their school community.
 Schools may decide on their masking policies based on their own assessment without permission or approval from PPHD, but the PPHD Schools Technical Assistance Team has been and will continue to be available to work closely with schools to guide this important decision-making.
 Masking may be required by PPHD in certain instances such as outbreak scenarios.

 Masking is strongly recommended for everyone, regardless of vaccination status, in indoor public spaces because transmission remains a significant risk for many in Pasadena and across Los Angeles County and state.
 Surgical masks or respirators (e.g., N95s, KN95s, KF94s) with good fit remain highly recommended.

 Including masking, two additional community prevention strategies are vaccine verification and ventilation.
-Vaccine verification in healthcare and congregate care settings continues to be required across all community risk levels.
+Vaccine verification in health care and congregate care settings continues to be required across all community risk levels.
 Vaccine verification also continues to be required for entry to indoor mega events, with a negative COVID-19 test result required for those not fully vaccinated.
-Vaccine verification at outdoor mega events and indoor portions of bars, nightclubs and lounges is no longer required and will be strongly recommended.
+Vaccine verification at outdoor mega events and indoor portions of bars, nightclubs and lounges is strongly recommended and will no longer be required.

-Up-to-date vaccination (including booster doses when eligible) is highly recommended for everyone ages 5 and older as the safe and effective way to protect against severe disease from COVID-19, including hospitalization and death.
-In addition, PPHD strongly encourages people to continue to mask indoors and follow other common-sense COVID-19 safety strategies, such as staying home when sick; frequent handwashing; and testing for COVID-19 when in contact with someone who has the virus or when experiencing any COVID-like symptoms.
+Up to date vaccination (including booster doses when eligible) is highly recommended for everyone ages 5 years and older as the safe and effective way to protect against severe disease from COVID-19, including hospitalization and death.
+In addition, PPHD strongly encourages people to continue to mask indoors and follow other common-sense COVID-19 safety strategies, such as staying home when sick; frequent hand-washing; and testing for COVID-19 when in contact with someone who has the virus or when experiencing any COVID-like symptoms.